portworx/px-docs/scale-up.md

 ## Scale-up Nodes

-To scale up storage on a given node, you can add more disks with the **pxctl service add** command, as shown below:
+To scale up storage and add disks on a given node, use the **pxctl service add** command, as shown below:

 ```
 [root@PX-SM2 ~]# pxctl status